 Japan Airlines Flight 516 in 2024 showed how essential it is to follow the cabin crew's instructions during the emergency evacuation.
 Everybody survived because they left their baggage behind, but this event also reminded us of another essential safety measure on all flights - airplane seat belts.

 Anger towards the plane crash survivors

-Majority of these earlier accidents have produced instant anger on social media networks as well.
-But as most of them didn’t take any human victim, some new story quickly replaced the scandal.
+The majority of these earlier accidents have produced instant anger on social media networks as well.
+But as most of them didn’t take any human victims, some new stories quickly replaced the scandal.
 The condemnation bubble automatically deflated.

-We don’t know if anyone faced the prosecution for not following the emergency evacuation protocol in plane accidents.
+We don’t know if anyone faced prosecution for not following the emergency evacuation protocol in plane accidents.
 Nobody spent a day in jail; nobody paid any fine.
-Jeopardizing the life of others remained just some Twitter J’accuse, as airlines didn’t go to the court with passengers.
+Jeopardizing the lives of others remained just some Twitter J’accuse, as airlines didn’t go to court with passengers.
 Maybe even out of fear that they would be the ones expected to pay the compensation.

-But would the passengers of Aeroflot flight SU-1492 react differently if they would have known that what they were doing was a criminal offense?
+But would the passengers of Aeroflot flight SU-1492 react differently if they had known that what they were doing was a criminal offense?
 Would they be running for their lives, or still running for their suitcases?

 Moscow plane crash showed that fellow passengers could be one's worst enemy.
 Even if the majority of those in the rear end of the plane died, my belief that the last row of the aircraft has the best airplane seats has not been shattered.